 Throughout the world, mechanical innovations such as tractors and harvesters took place and brought into the agriculture operations in the late 20th century.
 And the agriculture Industry relies heavily on innovative ideas because of the steadily growing demand for food.

 The Industrial IoT has been a driving force behind increased agricultural production at a lower cost.
 In the next several years, the use of smart solutions powered by IoT will increase in the agriculture operations.
 In fact, few of the recent report tells that the IoT device installation will see a compound annual growth rate of 20% in the agriculture industry.
 And the no. of connected devices (agricultural) will grow from 13 million in 2014 to 225 million by 2024.

 Due to lack of constant and reliable communication network infrastructure, an IoT solutions provider as well as the business owners had faced implementation challenges in remote or less developed regions.
 But, many network providers are making it possible by introducing satellite connectivity and expending cellular networks.

 It's been long since sensors were introduced in the agriculture operations.
 But the problem with the traditional approach of utilizing sensor technology was that we were not able to get the live data from the sensors.
 The sensors used to log the data into their attached memory and later on we were able to use it.

 With the introduction of Industrial IoT in Agriculture, far more advanced sensors are being utilized.
 The sensors are now connected to the cloud via cellular/satellite network.
 Which lets us to know the real-time data from the sensors, making decision making effective.

-IoT in Agriculture has come up as a second wave of green revolution.
+Internet of Things in Agriculture has come up as a second wave of green revolution.
 The benefits that the farmers are getting by adapting IoT are twofold.
-It has helped farmers to decrease their costs and increase yields at the same time by improving farmer’s decision making with accurate data.
+It has helped farmers to decrease their costs and increase yields at the same time by improving farmer's decision making with accurate data.

 Applicability of IoT in Agriculture: